Background to issue:

 Although I am no longer on PAC, you may be interested in the ongoing inquiry where you can find current submissions and transcripts available on the PAC webpage here.

 The Hon.
-Meg Webb MLC tabled the following motion in the Legislative Council on Wednesday 2 April...
+Meg Webb MLC debated in the Legislative Council on Tuesday the 4th of November her motion...